corceslab/Demuxlet_Pipeline/README.md

 	${GENOMES}/hg38/hg38_NumtS_Regions.bed

 ## DEPENDENCIES:
-This code applies to the following software versions which must be loadable with the given commands:
+This code has been verified to work with the following software versions which must be loadable with the given commands:

 	bedtools v2.26.0	- module load bedtools/S2/2.26.0
 	samtools v1.5		- module load samtools/S2/1.5